-\textbf{Metrics.} For RGB-D SOD, all methods are evaluated based on five gray-scale image metrics, \textit{S-measure}~\cite{Smeasure} ($S_m$), \textit{maximum F-measure}~\cite{Fmeasure} ($F_{\beta}$), \textit{maximum E-measure}~\cite{Emeasure} ($E_{m}$), \textit{weighted F-measure}~\cite{wFmeasure} ($F^{\omega}_{\beta}$), and \textit{MAE}. $S_m$ focuses on region-aware and object-aware structural similarities $S_r$ and $S_o$, between the saliency map and the ground truth.
-It can be expressed as: $S_m = \alpha S_o + (1 - \alpha) S_r$, where $\alpha$ is set to $0.5$. $F_{\beta}$ is a region-based similarity metric based on precision and recall.
-The mathematical form is: $F_{\beta} = \frac{(1 + \beta^2) precision \times recall}{\beta^2 precision + recall}$, where $\beta^2$ is generally set to $0.3$ to emphasize more on the precision. $E_m$ is composed of local pixel values and the image-level mean value to jointly evaluate the similarity between the prediction and the ground truth. $F^{\omega}_{\beta}$ improves the existing metric $F_{\beta}$ by using a weighted precision for measuring exactness and a weighted recall for measuring completeness.
+\textbf{Metrics.} For RGB-D/T SOD, all methods are evaluated based on five gray-scale image metrics, \textit{S-measure}~\cite{Smeasure} ($S_m$), \textit{maximum F-measure}~\cite{Fmeasure} ($F_{\beta}$), \textit{maximum E-measure}~\cite{Emeasure} ($E_{m}$), \textit{weighted F-measure}~\cite{wFmeasure} ($F^{\omega}_{\beta}$), and \textit{MAE}. $S_m$ focuses on region-aware and object-aware structural similarities $S_r$ and $S_o$, between the saliency map and the ground truth, which is expressed as: $S_m = 0.5 S_o + 0.5 S_r$. $F_{\beta}$ is a region-based similarity metric based on precision and recall and its mathematical form is: $F_{\beta} = \frac{(1 + \beta^2) precision \times recall}{\beta^2 precision + recall}$, where $\beta^2$ is generally set to $0.3$ to emphasize more on the precision. $E_m$ is composed of local pixel values and the image-level mean value to jointly evaluate the similarity between the prediction and the ground truth. $F^{\omega}_{\beta}$ improves $F_{\beta}$ by using a weighted precision for measuring exactness and a weighted recall for measuring completeness.
 MAE indicates the average absolute pixel error.
-It is worth noting that the evaluation of the SOD task is based on the gray-scale prediction map.
+It is noteworthy that the evaluation of the SOD task is based on the gray-scale prediction map.
 The value of the predicted result indicates the probability of the corresponding position belonging to the salient object region.
 So, both the calculation process and the formula details of $F_{\beta}$ and $F1$ mentioned in Sec.~\ref{sec:rscd-setting} are different, which serves the specific task requirements.